iClaudius/sinatra_practice/README.md

 # sinatra_practice
-Why is this formatting strangely?
+Why is this formatting strangely? `hello?` goodbye